-Switch Pro reportedly scrapped for new Nintendo console
+Switch Pro reportedly scrapped in favour of new next-gen Nintendo console

-(Pocket-lint) - There have been plenty of rumours of a 4K-enabled Nintendo Switch Pro console (AKA Switch 2) over the last few years, but all we've had in the meantime is a Switch Lite and Switch (OLED).
+There have been plenty of rumours of a 4K-enabled Nintendo Switch Pro console (AKA Switch 2) over the last few years, but all we've had in the meantime is a Switch Lite and Switch (OLED).
 Now it seems that'll be our lot.

 A respected industry journalist, John Linneman from Digital Foundry, believes that Nintendo has scrapped plans for a Pro version of its hybrid console and is working on a completely new next-gen machine instead.